Kitchen Worktop Guide

 Compact Laminate

-A compact laminate worktop consists of multiple layers of paper fibres and laminate, forming its own structure without particle or MDF board.
+Compact laminate worktops consist of multiple layers of paper fibres and laminate, forming its own structure without particle or MDF board.
 While traditional laminate can scratch, chip and bubble, compact laminate's thickness means it is more durable.
 Plus, it is more water-resistant, making it a suitable option for undermount sinks and drainer grooves.

 Compact laminate will come at a higher cost than the more traditional option; however, it is more cost-effective than stone or a wooden worktop.